00Abdel00/ecommerce-sales-analysis/README.md

 # ecommerce-sales-analysis
-Sales analysis project using Excel and Tableau on an e-commerce dataset to uncover revenue trends and customer insights.
+Sales analysis project using Google Sheets and Tableau on an e-commerce dataset to uncover revenue trends and customer insights.